On this page

 You are required to report the new construction, renovation or change of ownership of a fishing vessel to the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
 When making this report, you apply simultaneously for the certificates and declarations you require.
 These depend on the length of your ship, the tonnage and the areas in which you sail.

 ILT inspects and certifies fishing vessels.
 The owner of a vessel is responsible for having it inspected annually by the ILT (Dutch).

 If you have a fishing vessel under 12 metres long, you must keep records on your fishing trips and report them to the Netherlands Enterprise Agency.
 Since 1 January 2018, the paper logbook has been replaced by an E-lite logboek on the Netherlands Enterprise Agency website (RVO.nl).

 Using large fishing tackle on inland waterways

 If you wish to fish using large fishing tackles in Dutch inland waterways, you have to report to the Netherlands Enterprise Agency.
 You do not need to have a fishing licence.
-For more information, please contact the Netherlands Enterprise Agency's Service Counter (Dutch).
+For more information, please contact the Netherlands Enterprise Agency (Dutch).